No new COVID-19 cases Monday in Richland County

-Nineteen new COVID-19 cases in North Dakota were confirmed Monday, June 8.
-As of Monday morning, the state is at 72 deaths, 482 active cases (including seven in Richland County, North Dakota), 2,307 recoveries and 2,861 positive cases to date.
+Twenty-two new COVID-19 cases in North Dakota were confirmed Monday, June 15.
+As of Monday morning, the state is at 74 deaths, 344 active cases (including 15 in Richland County, North Dakota), 2,683 recoveries and 3,101 positive cases to date.

-Monday’s total included eight new cases in Stutsman County; six new cases in Cass County; two new cases each in Grand Forks and Wells counties and one new case in Burleigh County.
+Monday’s total included 15 new cases in Cass County; two new cases each in Burleigh, Grand Forks and Morton counties; and one new case in Sioux County.
+There have been 25 recoveries since Sunday, June 14.

-No new deaths were reported Monday by NDDoH.
-As of Monday, 56 of the total COVID-19-related deaths are considered due to the disease.
-There were eight deaths were COVID-19 was not considered the primary cause and there are eight cases with pending death records, according to NDDoH.

-Three deceased individuals have COVID-19 listed as the cause of death on their official records, NDDoH reported.
-At the same time, those individuals did not test positively for COVID-19.

-Nearly 115,260 COVID-19 tests have been completed and recorded in North Dakota as of Monday.
-Exactly 80,180 individuals have been tests, NDDoH reported.
-Twenty-nine individuals are currently hospitalized due to COVID-19, while 184 individuals have been hospitalized to date.
+Nearly 133,900 COVID-19 tests have been completed and recorded in North Dakota as of Monday.
+Nearly 87,780 individuals have been tested, NDDoH reported.
+Thirty-one individuals are currently hospitalized due to COVID-19, while 197 individuals have been hospitalized to date.

-Monday’s report also stated there have been 29 recoveries from COVID-19 since Sunday, June 7.

 For information on current COVID-19 cases in North Dakota, results by county and more, visit www.health.nd.gov/coronavirus.